clarkt3/learn-python/python-basics-2/README.md

     # Functional Programming is all about Seperation of Concerns

+    # Seperate things into seperate chunks so everything is organized in a way that makes sense

+    #

 ```
 ###### Blue Print for Remaining Sections/Days
 ## Section X: Section Title